-To understand and analyze the process of communication

-To understand the concept of Instructional material.
+To understand

+Objectives of Paper - Learning Outcome Base Objectives (LOBO)

+The M.Ed.
+Fourth Semester Students will be able to -
-To understand the importance of individual instruction in classrooms.

-To develop skills in developing instructional material for teachers and students.
+- CO-Understand and analyze the process of communication - To understand CO-Understand the concept of Instructional material design. - To understand CO-Use various models for designing instruction - CO-Understand the importance of individual instruction in classrooms. - To develop skills in developing instructional material for teachers CO-Prepare Programmed learning material

+CO-Understand and students.